Onyx-Protocol/Onyx/docs/protocol/specifications/ca.md

 A _scalar_ is an integer in the range from `0` to `L-1` where `L` is the order of [edwards25519](#elliptic-curve-parameters) subgroup.

 ### Point

 A point is a two-dimensional point on [edwards25519](#elliptic-curve-parameters).

 ### Point Pair

 A vector of two elliptic curve [points](#point).
-Pairs support addition and scalar multiplication operations defined as follows:
+Point pair is encoded as 64-byte string composed of 32-byte encodings of each point.

 ### Point operations